Table of Contents [TOC]

 You need to consider Blocking IP Addresses in WordPress.
 Restricting admin access by IP Address is an effective method to secure your WordPress admin panel

-In this article, we’ll tell you how to restrict/block specific IP Addresses to Login in WordPress Dashboard, WordPress plugins to block ip addresses & manual way to block ip address access to WP admin
+In this article, we’ll tell you how to restrict/block specific IP Addresses to Login in WordPress Dashboard, WordPress plugins for Blocking IP Addresses in WordPress

 Securing your website is critical, as it holds both your personal information and any other data that users share with you.
 That’s why dealing with these invaders should be a top priority.
 One easy way to get rid of them is by blocking any IP addresses that seem malicious.

-You’ll learn how to restrict IP addresses and enhance your website’s security in this article.
+You’ll learn how to Block Specific IP addresses in WordPress and enhance your website’s security in this article.
 Let’s dive in.

 Why Restrict IP Addresses in WordPress?